silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 You called me stupid.

 Maybe not you.
 Somebody did - a teacher, a manager, a boy in a playground - and eventually me, about myself, in my own voice, which is the version that stuck.
 And I believed it.
 Not in a wounded way.
-I believed it the way anyone believes a conclusion the evidence supports, and for forty years the evidence only ever pointed one direction.
+I believed it the way anyone believes a conclusion the evidence supports, and for fifty years the evidence only ever pointed one direction.

-In midlife I found out the evidence was fine.
-The premise underneath it was wrong.
+In midlife I found out the evidence wasn't wrong.
+Just the way I read it was wrong.

-I am not going to keep explaining that one conversation at a time.

 Yes, I'm autistic.

 That means I don't think like you.
 My way of thinking was obvious to me.
-Yours looked strange.
+Yours looks strange.
 So I called you stupid - not because I believed it, but because you had called me stupid first, and that just didn't make sense.

 Because from where I sat, you were the one not seeing it.
 You stopped at the first step.
 You did not follow the thing through - what this does to that, and what that then leads to, and where it all ends up two moves later.
 I could see the end of it from the beginning.
-I could not understand why you couldn't, and I could not understand why you weren't interested in looking.
-And yet I was the stupid one.
+But I could not understand why you couldn't, and I couldn't understand why you weren't interested in looking.
+And yet, I was called the stupid one.

 There is a name for this now.
 Damian Milton called it the double empathy problem: the breakdown between autistic and non-autistic people is *mutual*.
 Two groups failing to read each other, not one group failing to read the other. [^1] Crompton and colleagues showed it experimentally - information passes between autistic people as effectively as it passes between non-autistic people, and only degrades when you mix the two groups. [^2]

-Read that again, because it is the whole letter in one sentence.
-The failure was in both directions, every time.
+Read that again, because it is the argument in one sentence.
+The failure is in both directions, every time.

 But only one of us ever got told he was the failure.
 That was me.
 And because I was the only one being told, I believed it - when nobody is saying it back the other way, the evidence looks conclusive.

 Yes, I'm autistic.

 That means the concepts you absorbed from other people, the assumptions you never had to examine, the things you simply *know* about how a room works - those are not mine.
 You cannot really know how I think, what drives it, which patterns my mind runs, or where they land.
-Sometimes in the same place as yours.
+Sometimes that's in the same place as yours.
 Often somewhere else entirely.

 But here is the part you don't see.
-I cannot think like you.
-My brain is not shaped that way.
+I *cannot* think like you.
+My brain is not shaped the way yours is.
 You can't teach me to be you - not because I can't act.
 I can act.
-I am better at it than you are, because I have done it every day of my life.
+I am better at it than you are, because I have done it every day - every minute - of my life.
 It is that the performance never *becomes* me.
-It stays a costume.
+It stays a costume, a mask.
 And it always costs me more than it would cost you.

 Yes, I'm autistic.